banveet-johal/EV3-PID_Line_Follower_Robot/README.md

 If the line is blue:
    1. it turns 180 degrees and move backward to the start point of the path.

+If you want to watch the demo, you can view it from demo_video folder.

 Path:

 ![Model](https://github.com/banveet-johal/EV3-PID_Line_Follower_C/blob/main/image/robot_path.PNG)

 Robot:

 ![Model](https://github.com/banveet-johal/EV3-PID_Line_Follower_C/blob/main/image/robot.PNG)